Enhancing Large Vision Language Models with Self-Training on Image Comprehension

 \subsection{Experiment Setup}

-\paragraph{Model and datasets.} In experiments, we consider \texttt{llava-v1.6-mistral-7b}~\citep{liu2023improved} as our base model for self-training with model generated preference data.
+\textbf{Model and datasets.} In experiments, we consider \texttt{llava-v1.6-mistral-7b}~\citep{liu2023improved} as our base model for self-training with model generated preference data.
 We additionally consider \texttt{llava-v1.5-7b}~\citep{liu2023improved} based on Vicuna-7B~\citep{chiang2023vicuna} to directly compare with one concurrent baseline POVID~\citep{zhou2024aligning}.
+A detailed discussion with POVID can be found in Appendix~\ref{app:povid}.
 We follow the optimization process described in Section \ref{sec:method} for self-training on image description in Algorithm~\ref{alg:method} and description-infused fine-tuning in Algorithm~\ref{alg:method-2} to achieve improved downstream performances.
 For the self-constructed preference dataset, we gather \textbf{6$k$ unlabeled image data} randomly sampled from the MSCOCO dataset~\citep{lin2014microsoft} and specifically the \texttt{train2014} split for its high-quality images popularly used for pre-training and fine-tuning.
 In the second stage, we randomly subsample \textbf{5$k$ used instruction fine-tuning data} from LLaVA's SFT data to construct the description-infused fine-tuning data with model-generated image descriptions.
 Lastly, we use low-rank adaptation (LoRA) fine-tuning~\citep{hu2021lora} instead of full fine-tuning for efficient computation.
 We defer the detailed prompts and corruptions to Appendix~\ref{app:exp}.

-\paragraph{Evaluation.} We consider the widely used benchmarks for LVLM evaluation across different domains including: ScienceQA~\citep{lu2022learn}, TextVQA~\citep{singh2019towards}, ChartQA~\citep{masry2022chartqa}, LLaVA-Bench~\citep{liu2023improved}, MMBench~\citep{liu2023mmbench}, MM-Vet~\citep{yu2023mm}, and MathVista~\citep{lu2024mathvista}.
+\textbf{Evaluation.} We consider the widely used benchmarks for LVLM evaluation across different domains including: ScienceQA~\citep{lu2022learn}, TextVQA~\citep{singh2019towards}, ChartQA~\citep{masry2022chartqa}, LLaVA-Bench~\citep{liu2023improved}, MMBench~\citep{liu2023mmbench}, MM-Vet~\citep{yu2023mm}, and MathVista~\citep{lu2024mathvista}.
 Specifically, ScienceQA focuses on scientific question answering and MathVista focuses on math reasoning with visual information.
 TextVQA consists of images with text-rich contents and ChartQA with visual charts.
 Lastly, LLaVA-Bench, MMBench, and MM-Vet are three recent benchmarks to comprehensively evaluate a model's capabilities in a wide range of tasks and evaluation criteria.
 We use the evaluation scripts provided by LLaVA~\citep{liu2023improved} to obtain the results for both our base model and after using \ours to ensure a fair comparison.